cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpexpand.md

 > - `gppkg`
 > - `gprestore`

-> **Important** When expanding a Greenplum Database system, you must deactivate Greenplum interconnect proxies before adding new hosts and segment instances to the system, and you must update the `gp_interconnect_proxy_addresses` parameter with the newly-added segment instances before you re-enable interconnect proxies.
+> **Important** When expanding a Cloudberry Database system, you must deactivate Cloudberry interconnect proxies before adding new hosts and segment instances to the system, and you must update the `gp_interconnect_proxy_addresses` parameter with the newly-added segment instances before you re-enable interconnect proxies.

 ## Description